The world is still coming to terms with the historic shocker that the outspoken business mogul, Donald Trump, is now America’s president elect.

 Not only did the republicans win the White House but also the Senate and held onto the house of congress, which gives Trump’s administration a mileage to implement his protectionism policies.

-Kenyans have been following the 2016 US elections keenly and took to social media to express their reactions on the outcome of the polls, which saw favourite Hillary Clinton loose to Trump.
+Kenyans have been following the 2016 US elections keenly and took to social media to express their reactions on the outcome of the polls, which saw favourite Hillary Clinton lose to Trump.

 Kenya goes into elections in 2017, in what has also been touted as one of the highly contested polls in the county’s history and US ambassador to Kenya Robert Godec has urged Kenyans to pick lessons from the US polls.